 Kelly Doley is an artist, curator and arts-worker with over nine years’ experience in the cross-disciplinary fields of visual arts, feminism and performance in Australia.
 She is an active member of the Sydney artistic community, having initiated self-directed artistic projects, exhibitions and festivals including JANIS and Cosmic Battle For Your Heart.
 After working at Arts NSW in Visual Arts project management and policy, Kelly currently works at City of Sydney Pine Street Creative Arts Centre.
 She has been artist in residence at Artspace, Sydney since 2015 and is part of the 2016 Australia Council Arts Leaders Program cohort.
 She is currently researching Asia Pacific feminist performance practice with Diana Smith.

-Diana Baker Smith is an artist, writer and educator whose current projects focus on revisiting feminist histories through forms of performance, re-enactment and moving image.
+Diana Baker Smith is an artist, writer and educator whose current projects focus on revisiting the histories of art through forms of performance, re-enactment and moving image.
 Diana has exhibited her video and performance works across Australia, and in Korea, Indonesia, New Zealand and the US.
 She is a former board member of Firstdraft Gallery, and Runway Magazine and her research has most recently been published in Artlink, The Live Art Almanac and Oberon magazine.
 In 2017 Diana received her PhD from UNSW Art & Design and was awarded a 6-month Australia Council residency in London.
 She currently works as a lecturer at UNSW Art & Design.